UbiquityDotNET/Llvm.NET/docfx/llvm/namespaces/Ubiquity.NET.Llvm.DebugInfo.md

 [DICompileUnit](xref:Ubiquity.NET.Llvm.DebugInfo.DICompileUnit) and it can reference the module it was created from.
 Since it is a `ref struct` it is not allowed to store instances of a DIBuilder in the heap in any way. ([Kaleidoscope Chapter 9](xref:Kaleidoscope-ch9) provides a sample of use in a visitor pattern where the instance is provided as an `in` parameter to `ref readonly` functions.
-This ability was aded to the visitor pattern specifically for this case.)
+This ability was added to the visitor pattern specifically for this case.)